OPEN CALL FOR THE COMMUNITY ART PROJECT “THE LAND WE CARRY”

 You’re welcome to apply if you’re over 18 and currently living in Lviv.

-The program is built around a sequence of interconnected sessions, where each builds on the previous one.
+The program is built around a sequence of interconnected sessions, where each session builds on the previous one.
 That’s why we encourage participants to attend as many sessions as possible.

 By submitting your application, you confirm your intention to participate according to the schedule.